martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Text selector.md

 | id: H83JKDX4     	| `[A-Z0-9]{8}`                  	| H83JKDX4   	|
 | date: 2014-08-20 	| `[0-9]{4}\-[0-9]{2}\-[0-9]{2}` 	| 2014-08-20 	|

+## Use cases
+**Extract one record per page with multiple text selectors**

+For example you are scraping news site that has one article per page.
+The page might contain the article, its title, date published and the author.
+A *Link selector* can navigate the scraper to each of these article pages.
+Multiple text selectors can extract the title, date, author and article.
+*Multiple* option should be left unchecked for text selectors because each page is extracting only one record.

+![Fig. 1: Multiple text selectors per page][text-selector-multiple-single-text-selectors-in-one-page]

+**Extract multiple items with multiple text selectors per page**

+E-commerce sites usually have multiple items per page.
+If you want to scrape these items you will need an *Element selector* that selects item wrapper elements and multiple text selectors that select data within each item wrapper element.

+![Fig. 2: Multiple elements with text selectors.
+Some arrows are skipped.][text-selector-multiple-elements-with-text-selectors]

+**Extract multiple text records per page**

+For example you want to extract comments for an article.
+There are multiple comments in a single page and you only need the comment text (If you would need other comment attributes then see the example above).
+You can use *Text selector* to extract these comments.
+The *Text selectors* multiple attribute should be checked because you will be extracting multiple records.

+![Fig. 3: Text selector selects multiple comments][text-selector-multiple-per-page]

 [regex-site]: http://www.regexr.com/
 [text-selector-multiple-single-text-selectors-in-one-page]: images/selectors/text/text-selector-multiple-single-text-selectors-in-one-page.png?raw=true
+[text-selector-multiple-elements-with-text-selectors]: images/selectors/text/text-selector-multiple-elements-with-text-selectors.png?raw=true
+[text-selector-multiple-per-page]: images/selectors/text/text-selector-multiple-per-page.png?raw=true